ThailandWithKids.info – Updated February, 2014

 - Go to an theme park – Phuket FantaSea is very touristy but a lot of fun for kids.
 The elephant show is the highlight.
 Lots of games too.

-Hotels in Phuket for Families
+Phuket Hotels for Families

-- See Also: Hotels for Families in Phuket
+- See Also: Family Hotels in Phuket

 - Holiday Inn Resort Phuket — Great location in Patong for shopping (Jungceylon Shopping Center is a short walk away) and hitting the beach.
 Patong has its less desirable side but also has a ton to do – so there’s a tradeoff.
 Great pool and kids club.